 - Archaeological activities relating to impacts for implementation of transportation projects eligible under this title.

 - Any environmental mitigation activity related to highway construction due to highway runoff.

 In addition, eligible Transportation Alternatives projects include any project eligible under the Recreational Trails Program, Safe Routes to School Program, and within the right-of-way of former interstate routes.
 Please note that Washington State is using a portion of Statewide Transportation Alternatives Program funds to conduct statewide Safe Routes to School and a Recreational Trails programs.
-Safe Routes to School and Recreational Trail projects are encouraged to seek funding through the statewide programs prior to seeking regional TAP funds.
+Safe Routes to School and Recreational Trail projects are encouraged to seek funding through the statewide programs prior to seeking regional TA funding.

 The application may be downloaded here, and on the sidebar throughout this section.
 Applicants must complete the application in the space provided and can provide up to five pages of additional attachments.
 Attachments should include a vicinity map, cross-section, Plan page, and other information such as pictures and text which will assist in the evaluation of the project.
 All applications will be submitted electronically to RTC.